-Megalo Box Season 2 may be possible depending on how the Champion Joe 50th Anniversary Project is handled by anime studio TMS Entertainment.
-It really depends on whether the ending of Megalo Box Episode 13 stays true to the Ashita no Joe manga series that the anime is loosely based on.
+Megalo Box Season 2 seems very possible based on the way the Champion Joe 50th Anniversary Project was handled by anime studio TMS Entertainment.
+The ending of Megalo Box Episode 13 stayed true to the Ashita no Joe manga series that the anime is loosely based on and left an opening for a sequel.

 Ashita no Joe is iconic enough that most anime fans will recognize the name even if they have not watched any of the episodes.
 At its peak popularity in Japan, the tragic hero Joe Yabuki represented the struggle of the Japanese lower class, so it has influenced many a modern-day animator.
 The Ashita no Joe anime has been referenced by many other popular modern anime including Dragon Ball Z, Berserk, JoJo’s Bizarre Adventure, Kill la Kill, and Gurren Lagann.